 Summary of the U.S. Farm Industry

-There are 2.1 million U.S. farms, of which 97 percent are family-owned.
-There is a competitive advantage to understanding local soil conditions and weather patterns.
+There are 2.1 million U.S. farms, of which 97% are family-owned.
+There is a competitive advantage in understanding local soil conditions and weather patterns.
 Families pass this lore on from generation to generation.

 America's food supply must be protected from extreme weather like droughts, tornadoes, and hurricanes.
 The government has a role in ensuring food production during wars, recessions, and other economic crises.
 Food production is more important to the nation's welfare than other business products.

 Crops and animals are vulnerable to pathogens, diseases, and weather.
 In 2012, droughts forced farmers to slaughter cattle that had become too expensive to feed.
-In 2015, egg prices skyrocketed 17.8 percent due to the Avian Influenza.
+In 2015, egg prices skyrocketed 17.8% due to Avian Influenza.
 In 2018, Hurricanes caused temporary price spikes as the production of pecans, chickens, and hogs were impacted.

 Farmers rely on loans.
 They borrow in the spring to plant seeds and pay the debt in the fall when they sell their harvest.
 This makes farming feel like a gamble.
 An emergency expense or several years of low prices can be catastrophic.
 Many farms can't even survive two years of bad luck without going under.